maxmilton/Simple-Weather-App/README.md

 # Overview

-Mostly just a project to allow me to experiment with AnularJS.
+Mostly just a project to allow me to experiment with AngularJS.
 View a live version at http://labs.wearegenki.com/experiments/simple-weather-app/

 Source code available on [Github](https://github.com/MaxMilton/Simple-Weather-App).